zognic/lindbergh-install/README.md

 | Virtua Tennis 3                 | vtennis3   | vt3.bin                           | vt3_Lindbergh     | ext3       |

 ## Looking for the right files?
-If you're looking for the correct files for installation, performing a quick search with the keyword **SEGA_Lindbergh_YELLOW-RomVault** on Archives  may help you locate the appropriate `.bin` files needed for this script.
+If you're looking for the correct files for installation, performing a quick search with the keyword **lindberghromsbinbatocera** or **SEGA_Lindbergh_YELLOW-RomVault** on Archives  may help you locate the appropriate `.bin` files needed for this script.

 ## Configuration Example (YAML)